vic-zhong/AC3.2-MidtermElements/README.md

 ## Objective

-* Build a table view application that loads a list of the Elements.
-Use the built in detail cell, with a thumbnail image, setting the title and the detail as follows:
+* Build a table view that loads a list of the Elements.
+Use the built in Subtitle UITableViewCell, with a thumbnail image, setting the title and the subtitle as follows:

     ```
     Name